Vrajpatel4021/E--commerce-website/README.md

 - We have create an endpoint to receive request from cart page.
 - We have also create an backend endpoint to fetch all the products inside cart with user mail.

+## Milestone 19: Project Overview -

+- In this milestone we learned how to create the **Add to cart** functionality to our e-commerce website.